EO-DataHub/eodhp-guide/services/stac-fastapi.md

 The stac-fastapi deployments are developed across two repositories:
 - The first defines the abstract methods for STAC-FastApi, found in the [eodhp-stac-fastapi](https://github.com/EO-DataHub/eodhp-stac-fastapi) repository
-- The second defines the elasticsearch implementation for STAC-FastApi, found in the [eodhp-stac-fastapi-elasticsearch-opensearch](https://github.com/EO-DataHub/eodhp-stac-fastapi-elasticsearch-opensearch) repository
+- The second defines the elasticsearch implementation for STAC-FastApi, found in the [eodhp-stac-fastapi-elasticsearch-opensearch](https://github.com/EO-DataHub/eodhp-stac-fastapi-elasticsearch-opensearch) repository.
+This repository directly uses the parent repository, so the versions need to be properly maintained to ensure any new changes are inorporated when we rebuild the elasticsearch-opensearch image.

 The ingester is configured in the [stac-fastapi-ingester](https://github.com/EO-DataHub/stac-fastapi-ingester) repository.

 The job to ingest the initial top-level catalogs is configured in the [eodhp-init-catalogs-harvest](https://github.com/EO-DataHub/eodhp-init-catalogs-harvest) repository.

-Where is the code for this service kept?

 What is the release process?